carolinejoenson/robber-language-translation/README.md

 # The Robber Language
-Translate Swedish text into the robber language (in Swedish called "Rövarspråket").
+Translate text between Swedish and The Robber Language (in Swedish "Rövarspråket").